 Conclusion

 Caring for terminally ill patients under hospice care can be both challenging and rewarding.
-Knowing when to increase scheduled visit frequency is an important part of providing effective hospice care.
+Knowing when to increase scheduled visit frequency is important to providing effective hospice care.
 By considering the factors listed above and being aware of the signs to look for, you can ensure that your patients receive the care and support they need during this challenging time.
 Remember, as a hospice nurse, you are part of a team of healthcare professionals who provide compassionate and comprehensive care to your patients and their families.

 Resources